ScottLogic/blog/_posts/2015-02-25-Using-Snapshot-with-Simulator-Status-Magic-to-generate-perfect-iOS-screenshots.md

 title: Using Snapshot With Simulator Status Magic To Generate Perfect Ios Screenshots
 date: 2015-02-25 00:00:00 Z
 categories:
-- cgrant
 - Tech
 tags:
 - featured
 author: cgrant
 image: cgrant/assets/featured/phone.jpg
 image-attribution: image courtesy of <a href='https://www.flickr.com/photos/janitors/'>Kārlis Dambrāns</a>
 layout: default_post
 summary: I have recently been using a set of tools called fastlane, developed by Felix Krause. fastlane helps to automate the steps involved in building and deploying iOS applications to the App Store.
 ---

 I have recently been using a set of tools called [fastlane](http://fastlane.tools/), developed by [Felix Krause](https://krausefx.com/). fastlane helps to automate the steps involved in building and deploying iOS applications to the App Store.